fcalabri/bmwg-ai-fabric-inference-bench/draft-calabria-bmwg-ai-fabric-inference-bench.md

 | **SUT-E** | End-to-end inference SUT configuration; see {{dut-id}}. |
 {: #tab-terminology title="Bench-Specific Terminology Extensions"}

-The scope of the DUT for the tests defined in this document is the Ethernet fabric segment connecting prefill and decode workers (and, where applicable, expert-parallel groups), consistent with the Fabric DUT Boundary defined in {{!TERMINOLOGY}}.
+The scope of the DUT for the tests defined in this document is the Ethernet fabric segment connecting prefill and decode workers (and, where applicable, expert-parallel groups), consistent with the Fabric DUT Boundary defined in {{TERMINOLOGY}}.

 Worked examples of the S_KV formula and KV cache size computation for representative model architectures are provided in the appendix.